-- develop more impact analysis that assesses the positive outcomes resulting from the use of UN human rights mechanisms and disseminate and popularise any impact analysis that exists.
-The system needs to give defenders a basis for making judgments about whether to go to the trouble of engaging. - develop and strengthen new tactics for raising awareness about UN mechanisms in more closed and repressed countries.
-The more repressive the situation, the less information is available to people about the potential of UN mechanisms. - acknowledge the structural inequities that make it more difficult for some victims and activists to access UN mechanisms and make an extra effort to compensate for them, by encouraging engagement and offering protection to those who are more isolated or marginalised.
+- Develop and strengthen new tactics for raising awareness about UN mechanisms in more closed and repressed countries.
+The more repressive the situation, the less information is available to people about the potential of UN mechanisms. - Acknowledge the structural inequities that make it more difficult for some victims and activists to access UN mechanisms and make an extra effort to compensate for them, by encouraging engagement and offering protection to those who are more isolated or marginalised.